Ohtani leaves first game early and won't pitch again this season as Reds sweep 2 from Halos

 The two-way superstar homered and pitched in the same game for the seventh time this season, with his two-run shot moving him past Atlanta's Matt Olson to reclaim the MLB lead.

-Ohtani got more tests on his arm between games, and he was back in the Angels’ lineup for the nightcap.
-He has missed only two games all season, none since May 2.
+Ohtani has missed only two games all season, none since May 2.

 Rookie Nolan Schanuel, the first player from the 2023 draft class to reach the majors, reached base seven straight times and eight times in nine plate appearances in the doubleheader after pinch-hitting for Ohtani in the third inning of the opener.